zhampu/soc_tool_proposal/Proposal.md

 **Twitter:** [twitter.com/sofcommons](https://twitter.com/sofcommons)

-We ask participating artists to promote the events by posting on their own social media accounts, FB, instagram...
+We ask participating artists to promote the events by posting on their own social media accounts, FB, Instagram...

 ## Project History / CV